 Striving for the Full Spectrum of Diversity

 Throughout history, Judaism has been enriched by a multiplicity of expressions.
-When selecting Fellows, we strive to identify individuals from as wide a Jewish spectrum as possible, including but not limited to diversity in religious and cultural affiliation, spiritual beliefs, place of origin, socioeconomic status, sexual orientation, and political views.
+When selecting Fellows, we strive to identify individuals from as wide a Jewish spectrum as possible, including but not limited to diversity in religious and cultural affiliation, race, ethnicity, spiritual beliefs, place of origin, socioeconomic status, gender, sexual orientation, physical abilities, and political views.
 We encourage Fellows to maintain their differences and take pride in the expression of their unique Jewish identities and stories, while recognizing and valuing the distinctiveness of others.

 Instilling the Value of Learning from Others